-29 The Student Finance Assistance Scheme provides loans to eligible students of the Hong Kong Shue Yan College.
-The maximum level of a loan to these students was reduced from \$18,800 in the 1999/2000 academic year to \$18,100 in the 2000/01 academic year.
+31 The Student Finance Assistance Scheme provides loans to eligible students of the Hong Kong Shue Yan College (HKSYC).
+The maximum level of a loan to these students was reduced from \$18,100 in the 2000/01 academic year to \$17,900 in the 2001/02 academic year to reflect general price decreases.
 The loans are repayable over a period of four years after the students leave the college.
 Since the 1991/92 academic year, the interest rate of these loans has been fixed at 2.5% per annum.
+The scheme is being replaced by the FASP and is no longer available to new students of the HKSYC with effect from the 2001/02 academic year.